 A diet like this will not only help limit inflammation, it will also help to keep the kilos off, which in turn may help to reduce your back pain.
 But it is important to stress that diet alone is not the whole answer to back pain.
 Exercise, posture, good sleeping position, and, if necessary, medical treatment all play their part.

+Osteoporosis is a weakening of the bones, which begins in your early twenties.
+This condition has a tendency to compromise the vertebrae in your spine, leading to back problems.
+When young, it is important to bank enough calcium to delay the onset of osteoporosis.
+You can also slow down the process (even in middle and old age) by continuing to ensure you have a good calcium intake.
 Women are recommended to get 1200 to 1500mg of calcium a day.
 Men should target 800 to 1000mg.
 Popular sources include calcium fortified milk and other dairy products, e.g. yogurt, whole grain breads and soy milk.
 Fortunately, there are plenty of calcium supplements to make sure you reach your optimum intake, but it is always better to get your calcium from good, healthy food.
 It is also worth remembering your body can absorb only about 600mg of calcium at one time.